Vocational Transition IEP Goals and Lesson Ideas | SPED Lesson Planner

 Personal Hygiene and Workplace Presentation Routine

 Use checklists and visual supports to teach grooming habits such as deodorant use, hand washing, hair care, and oral hygiene before work.
-This sensitive but essential instruction can be linked to transition assessment findings and delivered respectfully through private coaching or health class integration.
+Deliver this instruction respectfully through private coaching and tie it to transition assessment findings, workplace readiness, and self-management IEP goals.

 Phone Call Practice for Calling Out Sick